nyvyn/nyvyn.github.io/_notes/2024-12-24-graph-embeddings.markdown

 status: Growing
 ---

-Matryoshka embeddings, introduced by Yu et al. in their 2022 paper "Matryoshka Representation Learning"[^1], are a hierarchical neural network embedding architecture that enables the extraction of multiple nested vector representations of decreasing dimensionality from a single embedding space.

-Unlike traditional fixed-dimension embeddings, matryoshka embeddings are trained with a specialized loss function that ensures semantic consistency across dimensional subsets, allowing for dynamic dimensionality reduction while preserving hierarchical relationships.
+Matryoshka embeddings (Yu et al., 2022)[^1] are hierarchical neural networks that produce nested vector representations of decreasing dimensionality from a single embedding space.
+Using a specialized loss function, they maintain semantic consistency across dimensional subsets, enabling flexible deployment across different computational constraints while preserving relationships.

-This innovative technique allows for dynamic dimensionality, where shorter vectors can be extracted from longer ones while preserving semantic relationships.
-This enables efficient storage and flexible deployment across various computational constraints without requiring separate models for different embedding sizes.

-For example, OpenAI's text-embedding-3-large model produces 3072-dimensional embeddings using the matryoshka principle.
-The full vector represents detailed text semantics, while the first 1536 dimensions capture core meaning, and the first 768 dimensions retain essential concepts.
+For example, OpenAI's text-embedding-3-large model produces 3072-dimensional embeddings where the full vector captures detailed semantics, while the first 1536 and 768 dimensions preserve core meaning and essential concepts respectively.
+This nested structure enables building semantic graphs with multiple layers - using full dimensionality for fine-grained relationships and reduced dimensions for broader thematic connections.
-This is often used for performance or to save space, by deploying the same embedding at different sizes - using all 3072 dimensions on powerful servers, but only the first 768 on mobile devices, while maintaining some semantic consistency across deployments.

-This nested structure enables an interesting approach to building semantic graphs: we can construct multiple layers of concept relationships by comparing similarities at different dimensional depths.
-For instance, comparing the full 3072-dimensional vectors might reveal fine-grained topic clusters, while similarities in the first 768 dimensions could identify broader thematic communities.
-By analyzing how these relationships shift across different dimensional "slices" of the embeddings, we can build a rich hierarchical graph structure that captures both granular connections and high-level concept groupings, all from a single set of embeddings.

 ```mermaid
 graph TD